-I’ve been planing on writing a “personal finance” post for some time now, but I was hesitant because most of my friends and readers know me as the “domain and web hosting guy”.
+I’ve been planning on writing a “personal finance” post for some time now, but I was hesitant because most of my friends and readers know me as the “domain and web hosting guy”.
 I was also hesitant because a lot of people have several “startups” and often when I write about something that’s not directly connected with WhoAPI someone asks me if I gave up on WhoAPI and what this new startup will be about.
 Geez… So relax, there won’t be a pitch at the end of this post, and I am still 100% committed to WhoAPI.
 Anyway, the truth is I became very passionate about personal finances at a low (financial) point in my life.
 Ever since I’ve read several books on the topic, and more importantly I took action!
 Now when I look back, I am extremely happy with the progress I’ve made since.
-Hopefully this story will motivate you to take action, but also provide some valuable steps.
-For me, it all started with a Jim Rohn seminar on Youtube….
+Hopefully, this story will motivate you to take action, but also provide some valuable steps.
+For me, it all started with a Jim Rohn seminar on Youtube…

 Sentence that improved my financial destiny

 I decided to make a move on my personal finances because my startup was falling apart at the time (I promised a happy ending, so yes, I saved my startup), I was in debt (credit cards, 2 bank loans)!
 I remembered a while back I heard about a book about a past client of mine Financial Renaissance by Sanjin Frlan and I got some pretty good tips there and I was able to use them.
-More importantly I got obsessed about “tracking where it all goes”!
+More importantly, I got obsessed with “tracking where it all goes”!
 And as another personal finance expert Robert Kiyosaki says, I started treating my personal finances as a business.
 More than 3 years ago I started collecting every single invoice on every single expense I made (both business and personal).
 I am still doing it to this date.
-Yeah I am crazy… Crazy about getting out of debt, and crazy about saving some money so that I don’t end up broke like more than half of the planet I am living on!
+Yeah, I am crazy… Crazy about getting out of debt, and crazy about saving some money so that I don’t end up broke like more than half of the planet I am living on!
 That’s crazy if you ask me…

 10 things I learned after tracking my personal finances for 30 months